 The agreement is expected to make the processes and non-tariff barriers currently impacting member countries consistent.
 This will improve the free flow of goods across the region and remove various impediments.

-We can expect to see improved and consistent Customs procedures, inspection and technical standards and this will help businesses plan and improve cross-border supply chains.
+We can expect to see improved and consistent Customs procedures, inspection and technical standards and this will help businesses plan and improve cross-border supply chain efficiencies at this time of extraordinary disruption.